bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

 So InChI needs on average 10.5 representations per reference, a reduction of 1.4 (12%) from SMILES.
 If InChI were totally successful at representing all tautomers with one InChI, it would need only one InChI per reference, so clearly there are improvements to be made to reach that goal.

-Let's plat that the reduction of the number of representations using InChI in a histogram.
+Let's plot that the reduction of the number of representations using InChI in a histogram.

 ```python